-- (1) Totals may not foot due to rounding. - (2) Advisory and brokerage assets consist of assets that are custodied, networked and non-networked and reflect market movement in addition to new assets, inclusive of new business development and net of attrition.
-Client cash balances are also included in total advisory and brokerage assets. - (3) Advisory assets consist of total advisory assets under custody at the Company's broker-dealer subsidiary, LPL Financial LLC ("LPL Financial"), and Waddell & Reed, LLC.
-As of March 31, 2022, there were no advisory assets under custody at Waddell & Reed, LLC.
-Please consult the "Results of Operations" section for a tabular presentation of advisory assets. - (4) Brokerage assets consist of total brokerage assets under custody at the Company's broker-dealer subsidiary, LPL Financial, and Waddell & Reed, LLC.
-As of March 31, 2022, there were no brokerage assets under custody at Waddell & Reed, LLC.
-Please consult the "Results of Operations" section for a tabular presentation of brokerage assets. - (5) Net new advisory assets consist of total client deposits into custodied advisory accounts less total client withdrawals from custodied advisory accounts, plus dividends, plus interest, minus advisory fees.
-We consider conversions from and to brokerage accounts as deposits and withdrawals, respectively. - (6) Net new brokerage assets consist of total client deposits into brokerage accounts less total client withdrawals from brokerage accounts, plus dividends, plus interest.
-We consider conversions from and to advisory accounts as deposits and withdrawals, respectively. - (7) Calculated as annualized current period net new assets divided by preceding period assets in their respective categories of advisory assets or total advisory and brokerage assets. - (8) Represents the amount of securities purchased less the amount of securities sold in client accounts custodied with LPL Financial.
-Reported activity does not include any other cash activity, such as deposits, withdrawals, dividends received or fees paid. - (9) Calculated based on the end-of-period total advisory and brokerage assets divided by the end-of-period advisor count.
+- (1) Totals may not foot due to rounding. - (2) Consists of total advisory and brokerage assets under custody at the Company's broker-dealer subsidiary, LPL Financial LLC ("LPL Financial"), and Waddell & Reed, LLC.
+As of September 30, 2022, there were no assets under custody at Waddell & Reed, LLC.
+Please consult the "Results of Operations" section for a tabular presentation of advisory and brokerage assets. - (3) Consists of total client deposits into advisory or brokerage accounts less total client withdrawals from advisory or brokerage accounts, plus dividends, plus interest, minus advisory fees.
+We consider conversions from and to brokerage or advisory accounts as deposits and withdrawals, respectively. - (4) Prior to Q4 2021, organic net new assets do not include the assets of Waddell & Reed, LLC. - (5) Calculated as annualized current period organic net new assets divided by preceding period assets in their respective categories of advisory assets or total advisory and brokerage assets.
+Prior to Q4 2021, organic net new assets growth rates do not include the assets of Waddell & Reed, LLC. - 6) During the second quarter of 2022, the Company updated its definition of client cash balances to include CCA and exclude purchased money market funds.
+CCA balances include cash that clients have deposited with LPL Financial that is included in Client payables in the condensed consolidated statements of financial condition.
+Prior period disclosures have been updated to reflect this change as applicable. - (7) Represents the amount of securities purchased less the amount of securities sold in client accounts custodied with LPL Financial. - (8) Calculated based on the end of period total advisory and brokerage assets divided by the end of period advisor count.

-(10) The leverage ratio is a financial metric from our Credit Agreement and is calculated by dividing Credit Agreement net debt, which equals consolidated total debt less Corporate Cash, by Credit Agreement EBITDA.
+(9) The leverage ratio is a financial metric from our Credit Agreement and is calculated by dividing Credit Agreement net debt, which equals consolidated total debt less Corporate Cash, by Credit Agreement EBITDA.
 Credit Agreement EBITDA, a non-GAAP measure, is defined by the Credit Agreement as "Consolidated EBITDA," which is Consolidated Net Income (as defined in the Credit Agreement) plus interest expense on borrowings, provision for income taxes, depreciation and amortization, and amortization of other intangibles, and is further adjusted to exclude certain non-cash charges and other adjustments (including unusual or non-recurring charges) and gains, and to include future expected cost savings, operating expense reductions or other synergies from certain transactions.
 Please consult the "Debt and Related Covenants" section for more information.
-Below is a reconciliation of corporate debt and other borrowings to Credit Agreement net debt as of the dates below and net income to EBITDA and Credit Agreement EBITDA for the trailing twelve month periods presented below (in millions):
+Below are reconciliations of corporate debt and other borrowings to Credit Agreement net debt as of the dates below and net income to EBITDA and Credit Agreement EBITDA for the trailing twelve month periods presented below (in millions):